 Fraternity and sorority life can provide you with an invaluable experience during your time at Elon University.
 With over 80 years of fraternity and sorority history, Greek Life is an Elon tradition.
-The fraternity and sorority community provides brotherhood and sisterhood for over 1,600 men and women every year.
-Approximately 39% of undergraduate students at Elon are members of the Greek community, which is comprised of 24 Greek organizations.
+The fraternity and sorority community provides brotherhood and sisterhood for over 2,400 men and women every year.
+Approximately 42% of undergraduate students at Elon are members of the Greek community, which is comprised of 25 Greek organizations.
 Three student-run councils govern the fraternities and sororities.
-These include the Interfraternity Council, the National Pan-Hellenic Council and the Panhellenic Council.
+These include the Interfraternity Council, the National Pan-Hellenic Council and the Panhellenic Association.

-The Elon University Interfraternity Council (IFC) is the governing organization for eight member fraternities.
+The Elon University Interfraternity Council (IFC) is the governing organization for seven member fraternities.
 This organization provides educational programming, risk management policies and procedures, and academic scholarships to men of the member fraternities at Elon.
-In addition, the council works in cooperation with the National Pan-Hellenic Council and the Panhellenic Council on community events such as Greek Week, Trick-or-Treat on Greek Street and other fraternity and sorority events.

 To learn more about the Interfraternity Council, click here.